Mohamed-Amine-Dogui/starter-kit-html-css/README.md

 </p>
 ```

+Certainly!
+Here's the updated content with the new chapter added:

 # 5. Integrate CSS into the HTML Page

 To link the `.css` and `.html` files, you will add a line in the `.html` file to instruct the browser to fetch the stylesheet to display the web page with the applied style properties.
 This line to be added to the `.html` file opens with the orphan tag `<link>` and is placed inside the `<head> </head>` tags: